AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 The opportunity

 This was a 0-to-1 initiative: Drata's first agent-driven experience, with no internal patterns to follow, no prior interaction models to reference.
-The design challenge wasn't just "how should this feature work" — it was "what does AI-assisted work look like in Drata".
+The design challenge was "what does AI-assisted work look like in Drata".

 What made this different from a standard feature launch: the agent was conceived as the foundation for a future standalone TPRM product, planned for August 2026.
-The design work here wasn't scoped to a single workflow — it had to be architected to carry a full product.
+The design work here had to be architected to carry a full product.

 Ownership & impact